 Mr. Crandell is a director of MASS, QTRX, TWST, Arbor Biotechnologies, Cytrellis Biosystems, Lightcast Discovery, Quantum Circuits, Scale Biosciences, Ultivue, Vizgen, and is an observer of Slingshot Biosciences.
 He previously served as a director of MicroOptical Devices (acquired by EMCORE-EMKR), Nanosys, and was an early director of Engineering Animation (EAII – acquired by Unigraphics).

-Mr. Crandell has served on the Entrepreneurship Advisory Board at the Polsky Center for Entrepreneurship, ChicagoBooth since 2005, and also as a Director of the Clean Energy Trust since 2010.
-He previously served on the Advisory Board of the Illinois State Treasurer Technology Development Account and Illinois Development and Growth Fund, fund-of-funds focused on Illinois private equity and venture capital partnerships.
+Mr. Crandell has served on the Entrepreneurship Advisory Board at the Polsky Center for Entrepreneurship, ChicagoBooth since 2005 and the University of Chicago Pritzker School of Molecular Engineering Advisory Council since 2017.
+Mr. Crandell also serves on the investment advisory board for the Mass General Brigham Innovation Fund, a venture capital fund affiliated with Harvard Medical School Hospitals.
 He has been active with the Illinois Venture Capital Association since its inception, previously serving as Chairman.
-Mr. Crandell also serves on the Chicago History Museum Board of Trustees and the University of Chicago Pritzker School of Molecular Engineering Advisory Council.
-Mr. Crandell also serves on the investment advisory board for the Partners Innovation Fund, a venture capital fund affiliated with Harvard Medical School Hospitals.
 He previously served as a Director of the National Venture Capital Association and the Governmental Affairs Committee.